OrdnanceSurvey/ios-sdk-demo-overlay-finder/README.md

 A sample app using the ordnancesurvey-ios-sdk to demonstrate Overlays.

-The app is a game with the objective being to find all the overlays that are created at random locations on the map and then remove each overlay by tapping on them.
+The app is a game with the objective being to find all the overlays that are created at random locations on the map and then remove each overlay by tapping on them until none remain